xdy1019/f22-projects/Team-0/README.md

 git push origin my-new-branch

 # Then go to GH, open a PR against upstream/main
-# Tag someone to review!
 ```
-##Every time you want to update your working branch until it's merged
+## Every time you want to update your working branch until it's merged

 Do This: